 With earlier recognition in young children and a better understanding of both milder and more severe forms in people of all ages, the diagnosis of ASD is becoming far more common.
-A recent Canadian estimate suggests that at least 1 in every 66 children is affected (Public Health Agency of Canada, 2018).
-The impact of ASD varies, but can be overwhelming for some families, as well as for the health, education and community services that support them.
+Recent estimates from around the world suggest that at least 1 in every 100 children is affected.
+The impact of ASD varies, but can be overwhelming for families, as well as for the health, education and community services that support them.
 Many communities are trying to keep pace with the increasing need for ASD services.